viniersiren/ts-mls/docs/9-resumption.md

-# Adding multiple members at once
+# Resumption

-This scenario demonstrates how Alice creates a group and adds both Bob and Charlie in a single commit, allowing them to join at the same time.
+This scenario demonstrates how to branch a group and resume with new key packages and a new group ID.

 ```typescript
 import {